XzByte/dev-learning-track/Docker/Deploy databases/mongodb/readme.md

 ```
 ## optional
 if you using firewall, and not enabled the port's number (eg. ufw, iptables, firewall-cmd, etc..) you should enable those ports to gain access into your mongodb instances

+## Last
+when you tried to connect the db, make sure to add user and password on your vscode or project on .env and dont forget to .gitignore it!